Every2/DSA/README.md

 # Data Structures and Algorithms

-Most of implementations are based on [Open Data Structures Book](https://opendatastructures.org/)
+Most implementations are based on the [Open Data Structures Book](https://opendatastructures.org/)

 # How to Run